AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-17-add-a-contact-form-to-your-website-for-free-with-formspree.md

 </form>
 ```

-There are a couple of inputs worth noting:
+Let's clarify some of the input attributes:

-- `_subject`: The `value` you specify is the subject line for the submission email that you'll receive.
+- `_subject`: This will be the subject line for the email that you receive from Formspree; it's a hidden field.
-- `_replyto`: Auto-fills the address line with the user's email if you respond to the submission notification.
+- `_replyto`: Used to auto-fill the address line with the user's email if you respond to the notification email.
-- `body`: This is the message from your user.
+- `body`: The message from your user.

-The `action` attribute of the form is where the submission data is going to be sent.
-To associate that particular endpoint with your email address, you just have to make a mock submission once, from your live website (not from your local).
-Once you submit mock data, you'll be notified that your email needs to be activated:
+The form's `action` attribute is the **Formspree endpoint** that I mentioned earlier; it's where the form data is going to be sent when it's submitted.
+As I noted earlier, to associate this endpoint with your email address, you just have to make a one-time mock submission from your live website (not from your local).
+Once you do that, you'll be notified that this form needs to be activated:

 {% include posts/picture.html img="activation-required" ext="PNG" alt="Formspree activation required." shadow=false %}

-> **Note**: I don't recommend using your personal email address, as you'll have to expose that in your source code.
-Set up a dedicated email address for your website instead, if you don't already have one.
+> **Note**: Don't use your personal email address, as you'll have to expose that to the public in your form's markup.
+Instead, set up a dedicated email address for your website if you don't already have one.

-And here's the email you receive from Formspree:
+And here's the email you'll receive from Formspree:

 {% include posts/picture.html img="activation-email" ext="PNG" alt="Acivation email from Formspree." shadow=false %}

 Again, it's important to make the mock submission from your *live* website and not from your local.
-It's not like doing it from your local will break anything—it's just that your form will only work on local, and you'll still need to activate your form for the live website.
+It's not like doing it from your local will break anything—it's just that you'll still need to activate the form on the live website in order for it to work properly.

 When a user submits a message, they'll have to pass a reCAPTCHA test.
-Here's a sample user submission:
+You'll then get an email from Formspree with a summary of the user's submission:

 {% include posts/picture.html img="email" ext="PNG" alt="A sample user submission to Formspree." shadow=false %}

+Notice that the subject line of this email is whatever I specified for the hidden `_subject` input.
+In this case, that's "Someone sent you a message!"

 There are two useful links down at the bottom:

 - You can mark the email as spam if needed.
-- You can disconnect your email from that particular Formspree endpoint.
+- You can unsubscribe your email from that particular Formspree endpoint.

 Finally, as I mentioned earlier, if you reply, the recipient's address will be filled in automatically: